Table of Contents:

 - Blueberries: They are high in Vitamins C and A, which is involved with antibody production.
 Resveratrol found in red grapes and pterostilbene found in blueberries, combined with Vitamin D could boost the body’s ability to fend off illness.
 The sweet-tart taste of blueberries makes it a wonderful addition to a salad, cereal and more.

 - Papaya: Not everyone loves papaya, but those who love it, find it hard to get by a morning without digging into a bowl of papayas.
 A single papaya contains over 200% of your daily requirement of Vitamin C, making it great for your immunity.
 Know more about other benefits of papaya [Ref] here.

 - Strawberries: One bowl of strawberries has approximately 150% of your day’s requirement of Vitamin C. The polyphenolic and antioxidant content of strawberries improves the immune system, prevents various types of cancers and reduces the signs of premature aging.

-Vitamin C is an integral component for the production of collagen, a protein involved in the healing of wounds, blood vessels, and the skin.
-This apart, Vitamin C fights common cold and cough, and other infection.
+Vitamin C is an integral component for the production of collagen, a protein involved in the healing of wounds, blood vessels and the skin.
+This apart, Vitamin C fights common cold and cough, and other infections.
 It also stimulates the activity of white blood cells, the body’s first line of defense against toxins and foreign bodies.